Charles Wang, former New York Islanders owner, dies at 74

 OYSTER BAY, N.Y. — Charles Wang, a technology company founder and former owner of the New York Islanders hockey team, died Sunday.
 He was 74.

-Wang died in Oyster Bay, New York, said his attorney John McEntee in an emailed statement.
-A cause of death was not disclosed.
+Wang died of lung cancer in Oyster Bay, New York, his attorney, John McEntee, said in an emailed statement.

-Wang “was an entrepreneur, visionary, author, and philanthropist but will be remembered most affectionately by those who knew him for his love of life, family, and friends,” McEntee said in his statement.
+Wang “was an entrepreneur, visionary, author, and philanthropist but will be remembered most affectionately by those who knew him for his love of life, family, and friends,” McEntee said.

 He bought the Islanders in 2000 along with Sanjay Kumar, then the president of Computer Associates International, which Wang founded in 1976.
 He later bought out Kumar’s stake in 2004.
 Kumar pleaded guilty in an accounting fraud scandal at the company in 2006 and served a prison term.